chpngyu/Napari-3D-Gene-Expression-Explorer/README.md

 ## 🖼️ Examples
 Workflow Overview: Pre-Aligned Histological Cross-Sections from 2D Images
 ![procedure](images/procedure.png)
-(A) Start with a histological 2D image.
+(A) Initial histological 2D image.
-(B) Detect and extract relevant cross-sections within the image.
+(B) Detection and extraction of four relevant cross-sections, labeled 1 through 4.
-(C) Align the extracted cross-sections to corresponding tissue types using color-coded references.
+(C) Alignment of the extracted sections with corresponding tissue types, guided by color-coded references.
+The four sections are arranged vertically from top to bottom.

 3D Visualization With Gene Overlay
 ![visualization](images/visualization.png)